 I don't necessarily like to, but sometimes I do because of sheer jealousy. haha.
 If this person wrote crap and gets paid for it and I wasted a certain amount of my precious life reading it, well, they need to know they wrote crap.
 And sometimes, when an author writes sequels or trilogies, they get lazy by the 2nd or third book, well, I'm not having that either.
 Fanfiction is very different, we are all struggling writers who have a story to tell.
 I give the dreaded 'constructive criticism' and even then I'm light.
 If I have something that's very pressing in my mind about the story or contents, I will send the person a private message and offer detailed suggestion rather than spam up their review box. lol.
 However, you can read all my thoughts on that matter on my fanfic profile here

 32. If you could read in a foreign language, which language would you chose?

 French.
 They have some fabulous authors like Guy de Maupaussant and Victor Hugo, and when you read translations you can't help but wonder what's lost in it.
 But that probably goes for any international author.
 Also Japanese and Chinese, i know from their dramas that they have astounding books too.

 33. Most intimidating book you’ve ever read?

 I don't know really.
-There's this book called 'The Alienist' it's everything I love–crime-mystery set in turn of the century old New York!!
+There's this book called 'The Alienist.'
+I's everything I love — a mystery set in turn of the century old New York!
 But then I get to a certain part of it and i just have to drop it.
 I've done that twice already.
 I feel the author spends too much time on every detailed button of the collar and shoes and how skanky the lower east side is, (And that's coming from someone who harps on details!) and there's not enough time developing characters.
 Or rather, they are developed but you have to sift through all the tenement dirt to make them out.
 Plus, the crimes committed are disturbing and too violent for my current tastes.